joren485/blog/_drafts/aur-packages-expired-domains.md

     }
     ```

-Unfortunately, using `SKIP` instead of using actual hash values is quite common.
+Unfortunately, the use of `SKIP` is quite common.
 We counted 30083 (35%) packages that use `SKIP` for at least one source.
-This means that there is a decent chance that one of the 20 packages we found use `SKIP`.
-We found four (and filed deletion requests for all of them).
+This means that there is a decent chance that one of the 20 packages we found uses `SKIP`.
+We found several (and submitted deletion requests for all of them).

 Installing these packages is **dangerous**, because not only do they use sources with expired domains, but they also do not verify the integrity of any files downloaded from those domains.